Abstracts – Circle 7 Summer Symposium, Orivesi 2016

 That extract from “Invisible Cities” by Italo Calvino is the guiding thread for the presentation the project “Urban Dawns”.
 This nomadic video project has been developing over more than 3 years.
 It involves the urban spaces exploration at dawn in order to film the sunlight phenomenon which happen during the switchover period from night to day.
 The project will be achieved when twelve European cities are explored.

 It is therefore a question of a long duration project which forms and work process conceived at the beginning are constantly being tested by unforeseen situations and hazards because of different contexts where it is developed.
 This part of hazard imposed by the real constitutes an important part of the project’s essence.
+It doesn’t matter the real becomes an obstacle or a peril for the project but rather how the hazard could also bring something unexpected to it.

 At the beginning Urban Dawns was a single-medium project.
 Today it has become a manifold project: video, book, and performance with an important part of the city-dwellers contribution.
+Numerous steps of Urban Dawns research were experimented within the Circle 7 sessions.
+Especially the performative part of this project.

 The presentation of Urban Dawns is focusing on the most significant stages which have made derailed the project from its primary way and enriched it by adding other mediums.